Keenan-Faure/Shopify-Integrator/README.md

 - Adjustable settings via the API or on the app front-end.
 - Neat and easy to follow front-end design using Popular HTML Framework React.
 - Dockerized for portibility - _If it works on your PC, then we'll ship your PC_.
 - Additional features, like restrictions & global warehousing, to make pushing and fetching shopify data easier and more controllable
+- Automatic Ngrok integration with your Shopify Webhook.
 - Queue feature

 [def]: https://github.com/keenan-faure/learn-cicd-starter/actions/workflows/ci.yml/badge.svg